confluentinc/ksql/docs/reference/serialization.md

 There are two JSON formats, `JSON` and `JSON_SR`.
 Both support serializing and deserializing JSON data.
-The latter offers integration with the {{ site.sr }}, registering and retrieving JSON schemas.
-The former does not.
-Though the `JSON` does support reading data written by the `JSON_SR` format, (which prefixes the JSON data with a magic byte and schema id).
+The latter offers integration with the {{ site.sr }}, registering and retrieving JSON schemas while the former does not.
+These two formats are _not_ byte compatible (you cannot read data produced by one by the other).

 The JSON formats supports all SQL [data types](/reference/sql/data-types).
 By itself, JSON doesn't support a map type, so ksqlDB serializes `MAP` types as